The Misconceptions of Us

 The Misconceptions of Us is the third studio album released by South Korean boy band Shinee.
-It consists of two parts, Dream Girl – The Misconceptions of You and the second Why So Serious? – The Misconceptions of Me, that were later collected together as The Misconceptions of Us under the seal of the label SM Entertainment and distributed by KT Music.
+It consists of two parts, Dream Girl – The Misconceptions of You and the second Why So Serious? – The Misconceptions of Me, that were later collected together as The Misconceptions of Us under SM Entertainment and distributed by KT Music.

 Background

-Dream Girl – The Misconceptions of You

-On February 11, Shinee revealed that the title song "Dream Girl" was produced by Hyuk Shin and his team Joombas Music Factory, and described it as "an acid electro funk song".
-Several days later, the group held the event "Melon Premiere Shinee Music Spoiler" where they revealed six out of the nine songs on the album to 100 music reviewers, as well as a song and a medley of three songs from Why So Serious? – The Misconceptions of Me.
+On February 7, SM Entertainment announced that Shinee would release their third studio album later that month, with "Dream Girl" as the lead single.
+Shortly after, the group held the event "Melon Premiere Shinee Music Spoiler" where they revealed songs from the album to 100 music reviewers.
+The album was confirmed to be split into two "chapters", Dream Girl – The Misconceptions of You and Why So Serious? – The Misconceptions of Me, both within the framework of "misconceptions".

 Two of the directors for the album also made an appearance to give a basic explanation about the concepts and meanings behind the project.

-Director Lee Sung-soo from SM Entertainment's production department shared information about the songs and their meanings, while Director Min Hee-jin from SM Entertainment's visual and art directing department introduced Shinee's visual concept.
-Furthermore, the choreography for the title song "Dream Girl" was revealed, which was choreographed by Tony Testa, who previously worked with Shinee on "Sherlock (Clue + Note)".
+Director Lee Sung-soo from SM Entertainment's production department shared information about the songs and their meanings, while director Min Hee-jin from the visual and art directing department introduced Shinee's visual concept.
+Furthermore, the choreography for the lead single "Dream Girl" was revealed, which was choreographed by Tony Testa, who previously worked with Shinee on "Sherlock (Clue + Note)".
 The making of the music video was also shown which showed the members jumping on trampolines and using running machines.
 Member Onew stated on the making of the two albums, "It's our first full album that we're releasing in a while, so we worked really hard.
 Minho and Key worked on the rapping, Jonghyun worked on the lyrics, and Taemin worked on the choreography."
 Taemin described the album as one where each member's individuality shines through their voices, "We know each other best so a lot of our opinions went into this album."
 Jonghyun added, "Taemin's delivery of the lyrics is good.
 Minho's falsetto is really nice these days.
 Key is good at English.
 We know each other's strengths so we split the parts up according to who can shine on what.
 We had fun working on the album."

-This album is about "my misconception of you", "the misconception of the world wrapped around me", and "the misconception of reality".
-The lyrics can be interpreted as the dreams, ideals, and visions of the world through Shinee's eyes.
-It showcases the original Shinee-esque side which everyone is familiar with.